The 8 Best Things to Do in Bhaktapur

 The National Art Museum houses an impressive exhibit of paintings, manuscripts, sculptures and wood carvings going back as far as the 11th century.

-2. Taumadhi Square
+2. Visit the Taumadhi Square

 Taumadi Square is another famous square within Bhaktapur.
 It is here where the Nyatapola and Bhairavnath temples are located.
 There are also some nice cafes on the square that give great views of the temples.